 Affinity Lawyers have a team of professional and experienced commercial lawyers who are able to provide legal advice and guidance to you throughout the process of purchasing a business.

 Not only can our commercial team prepare, negotiate and advise on business contracts, they can also provide lease reviews, prepare assignments of lease/put and call options/joint venture agreements, assist with all purchasing enquiries and due diligence procedures and provide business structuring advice for asset protection and tax minimisation purposes.
 You can also access some important business information from the Queensland Government here.

-Telephone our friendly legal team today on 5563 8970 to discuss your matter or arrange a consultation at our Runaway Bay office.
+If you require assistance in buying or selling a business, please do not hesitate to telephone on 5563 8970 to discuss your matter or arrange a consultation at our Runaway Bay office.